OurVoiceUSA/HelloVoter/README.md

 ## Introduction

-This is the mobile app for Our Voice Initiative, a 501(c)(4) non-profit, non-partisian organization for the civic education.
+This is the mobile app for Our Voice USA, a 501(c)(3) non-profit, non-partisian organization for the civic education.
 We are writing tools to engage everyday citizens with the political process by providing easy access to civic information that's relevant to the individual, and tools to take action.

 Find the app on the [Google Play Store (Android)](https://play.google.com/store/apps/details?id=org.ourvoiceinitiative.ourvoice) and the [Apple Store (iPhone)](https://itunes.apple.com/us/app/our-voice-usa/id1275301651?ls=1&mt=8).